new-atlantic/libmeshutil/README.rst

 Testing
 -------

-The shell based batman_adv tests require root privileges to run and will fail if run without.
+The bash based batman_adv tests require root privileges to run and will fail if run without.
+The bash based test suite is also quite brittle with false negatives due to race conditions etc.

 License
 -------